Surekha47/Phylogenetic_analysis_using_MEGA/README.md

 Sequence E: CCGGAAAACTTG
 Sequence F: TGGCCCTGTATC

-Step 1: Compute the distance matrix (In matrix we calculate the paiwise genetic distances between species).
+Step 1: Compute the distance matrix (In matrix we calculate the paiwise genetic distances or number of mismatches between two sequences).
    A   B   C   D   E   F
 A  0   9   2   4   9   11
 B  0   0   9   6   2   11